SuperDARN/rst/docs/user_guide/make_grid.md

 author: Emma Bland, UNIS
 -->
 # FITACF to GRD
-Grid files contain combined data from multiple SuperDARN radars which have been organised into a latitude/longitude grid.
+Grid files contain combined data from multiple SuperDARN radars which have been organized into a latitude/longitude grid.
 Grid files are created in a two-step process:

 1. Create separate grid files for each radar
 2. Combine the separate grid files into a single file